stevecoward/hunt/README.md

 └────────────┴──────────────────────────────────┴─────────────────────┘
 ```

+### domain-categories-filter

+This command takes a domain argument and prompts the user for a categorization provider to filter results by.
+If the provider name is invalid, a list of options are shown to choose from.

 ### tag

 This command returns any stored domains with a specified tag.
 The available tags are 'phish', 'c2', 'landing' and 'misc'